dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 We do it because the bitcoin hashes the bytes of a message twice using sha256.

 We want to allow seeing the message to be signed before it's hashed.

-Once you want to sign this message, hash it **once** before you send it to the dWallet Network.
-The dWallet Network also hashes the message one time before it signs it.
-This way we'll eventually perform two *sha256* hashes on the message to sign, just like Bitcoin.
+For Bitcoin transactions, the message should be hashed using the SHA-256d algorithm which is just twice `sha256`.
+The dWallet Network doesn't support this hashing algorithm yet, but does support SHA256 once.
+Therefore, we will hash the message one time and the dWallet Network will do the second time.
+We have an open issue for adding this support: https://github.com/dwallet-labs/dwallet-network/issues/161.

 Please copy these functions as-is in order to use them to generate the bytes to sign.
 ```typescript